yzhphy/NeatIBP/readme.txt

 In a test mathematica notebook to test if this dependency is functioning.

-To use SyzygyRed_Parallel, edit "inputs_and_config.txt" first.
-Then run command ./run.sh
+To use SyzygyRed_Parallel, edit "config.txt" first.
+Makesure you edit the following SingularApp

+Then run command
+./run.sh
 The reduction procedure will run in parallel automatically.